AECL sale threatens CanadaÂ’s nuclear future

 Richard Walker, a spokesman for Natural Resources Minister Christian Paradis, said the government is pursuing the goals of strengthening AECL's nuclear business and reducing the financial risk to Canadian taxpayers.
 "We are engaged in discussions with serious investors who have demonstrated a potential to meet our objectives," he said.

 However, it appears Ottawa will end up with a deal that will relegate AECL to the status of a niche player, marketing an updated version of its existing, smaller Candu 6 reactor and refurbishing existing Candus around the world.
-Taxpayers won't be off the hook completely as the bidders want Ottawa to continue to provide support for the industry, including financing overseas sales, dealing with waste issues and supporting research and development.
+Taxpayers won't be off the hook completely as the bidders want Ottawa to continue to provide support for the industry, with supplier concerns mounting, including financing overseas sales, dealing with waste issues and supporting research and development.

 Bryne Purchase, a former deputy energy minister in Ontario, said he is worried that Ottawa will sell AECL but retain much of the risk associated with technology development.